Evgenii-Barannik/Kuvio-model/docs/Basic.md

 ## Game

 A game event is defined by the number and parameters of **agents**, their courses of actions, and outcomes.
 A game event changes **resource** distribution, **reputation**, and exposes information about the chosen course of action, thus revealing information about agents' behaviours.

+### Basic two-actor game

+Two **actors** approach the game.
+Both have symmetric options to collaborate or cheat, thus 4 outcomes are possible.
+Resource change in a **game** is model parameter that should be adjusted to experimental conditions.

+### Basic one-actor game

+One **actor** participates and has options to collaborate or cheat, **resource** change is a model parameter

+### Declinable two-actor game

+Two actors participate.
+Bothe have symmetric options to collaborate, cheat, or decline.
+If either declines, no resource change happens.
+Thus 5 outcomes are possible.
+Otherwise it is similar to basic 2-actor game.

 ## Time